Playa Grande, Costa Rica

 When we asked people living in Playa Grande what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Playa Grande is often described as relaxed and laid-back, with a strong emphasis on outdoor activities and nature.
 The town is known for its beautiful beaches, lush vegetation, and abundant wildlife, providing plenty of opportunities for surfing, hiking, and wildlife spotting.
 The local community is friendly and welcoming, with a mix of locals and foreigners living harmoniously together.
 For digital nomads, the availability of reliable internet and co-working spaces makes it easy to work remotely.
 The cost of living is relatively affordable, with a variety of housing options ranging from budget-friendly apartments to luxury villas.
 The food scene in Playa Grande is diverse, with a range of local and international cuisines available.
 There are also plenty of bars and restaurants where expats can socialize and meet new people.
 Despite its laid-back atmosphere, Playa Grande also offers a range of amenities including supermarkets, pharmacies, and healthcare facilities.
 The town is also relatively safe, with low crime rates and a strong sense of community.
 However, it's worth noting that Spanish is the main language spoken in Playa Grande, so expats and digital nomads might need to learn some basic Spanish to get by.
-But overall, life in Playa Grande offers a unique blend of relaxation, adventure, and cultural immersion," said one expat in Playa Grande.
+But overall, life in Playa Grande offers a unique blend of relaxation, adventure, and cultural immersion," explained one expat living in Playa Grande, Costa Rica.

 What do expats in Playa Grande appreciate most about the local culture?